LivePersonInc/knowledge-center-archive/_release/November 2020/week-of-november-2nd.md

 ## [Video Chat] More descriptive Minimize / Maximize button labels
 ### Type: Enhancement [Web Experiences 10.5]

-Updated Video Chat button labels to be “Minimize Video Chat” and “Maximize Video Chat” so that it is more clear that the consumer is interacting with the Video Chat as opposed to the web messaging window or the browser window.
+Updated Video Chat button labels to be “Minimize Video Chat” and “Maximize Video Chat” so that it is more clear that the consumer is interacting with the Video Chat as opposed to the Web Messaging window or the browser window.

 ## [Window] Improved announcement for new messages
 ### Type: Bug fix [Web Experiences 10.5]